scale-it/algo-builder/examples/README.md

 - [JS] [permissioned token](./permissioned-token): main template for creating Permissioned Tokens.
 - [JS] [ref-templates](./ref-templates): best practices and templates using the Algorand reference smart contracts.
 - [JS] [signed-txn](./signed-txn): demonstrates loading a serialized transaction from a file.
 A user can create a transaction and sign it (using `goal`) and send it to someone else to execute it in `algob`.
+- [JS] [unique-nft](./unique-nft-asa) example of an ASA generation process based on a guaranteed unique parameter.

 - [TS] [htlc](./htlc-pyteal-ts): a Hash-Time-Lock-Contract Example using PyTeal.
 In this project we transpile TypeScript files to JavaScript using `algob`.

 ## Interesting Test Suites